WELCOME TO

 Carter

-transistor manufacturer in the late 1950s, with primary success related to
+became a dominant transistor manufacturer in the late 1950s, with primary

-devices, two of which are shown above.
-The larger blue transistor is a
+prototype devices, two of which are shown above.
+The larger blue

-five watt experimental germanium power transistor from 1955.
-The smaller
+transistor is a five watt experimental germanium power transistor from

-device is an EP-7 experimental point contact transistor, likely developed
+1955.
+The smaller device is an EP-7 experimental point contact transistor,

-in the early 1950s as Motorola first began investigating the new transistor
+likely developed in the early 1950s as Motorola first began investigating

-technology.
-Thanks to Craig Carter for making these unique and historic
+the new transistor technology.
+Thanks to Craig Carter for making these

-semiconductors available to the museum.
-You can learn more about these
+unique and historic semiconductors available to the museum.
+You can learn

 Motorola